Sovereign-Labs/ubuntu-evm-starter-script/README.md

 - Manually delete stuck resources in AWS console
 - Re-run `npx cdk destroy`

-## Security Note
+## Security Notes

-The EC2 instance currently allows SSH access from any IP address (0.0.0.0/0).
-This should be restricted to specific IP ranges in production environments.
+- SSH access is currently open to all IPs (0.0.0.0/0) - restrict in production
+- Database credentials are stored in AWS Secrets Manager
+- All traffic between components stays within the VPC
+- TLS certificates are automatically managed by Let's Encrypt
+- Consider enabling AWS GuardDuty and Security Hub for production deployments